Rules for creating geometries

 Correcting geometries in QGIS

 You can resolve common geometry issues using QGIS, a free open-source GIS software.
 To do that, download and install QGIS.
-After the installation, open QGIS and then drag and drop your geometry files to edit them.
+After the installation, open QGIS and then drag your geometry files to edit them.
 For more information on how to use QGIS, see the QGIS documentation.

-Check AOI size and number of vertices
+Check the AOI size and the number of vertices

 1. In the top navigation menu, click ProjectQGIS properties inline-icon Properties.